terramate-io/terramate-docs/cli/getting-started/index.md

 ```
 :::

-If you take a look at Deployments in Terramate Cloud, you will see that a new deployment has been created.
+A new deployment has started in Terramate Cloud.
+Check out the Deployments section to see it.

 ![Terramate Cloud Deployment](../assets/quickstart/terramate-cloud-deployment.png)